 5 October 2009.
 The off-road shared path between along Gregory Street West between the Rail Trail and Lake Wendouree is close to completion, with a few remaining kinks to be soon ironed out.

-When Bicycle Network Victoria staff checked progress recently some potential issues with the design of the path at the corner of Gregory and Gillies St, just to the northwest of Lake Wendouree, were immediately evident.
+When Bicycle Network staff checked progress recently some potential issues with the design of the path at the corner of Gregory and Gillies St, just to the northwest of Lake Wendouree, were immediately evident.

 These photos show clearly the risk posed by a number of obstructions.
 We also discovered that the alignment of the path as it comes around the corner from Gregory Street into Gillies Street, is far too tight with poor sightlines.

 These concerns were raised with the City of Ballarat, which has indicated that these issues are already on their radar, and will be addressed before the path is completed.
-Bicycle Network Victoria is currently awaiting the provision of details of the changes to this intersection.
+Bicycle Network is currently awaiting the provision of details of the changes to this intersection.

 Finally, keen eyed observers will note that Gillies St, in the photo at left is a busy road, and that no provision for a crossing is in place.
-Bicycle Network Victoria calls for the addition of a controlled crossing across Gillies St, and will work to have one installed as soon as possible.
+Bicycle Network calls for the addition of a controlled crossing across Gillies St, and will work to have one installed as soon as possible.

 Update (8 October)

 This route has been redesigned, and is expected to be completed by the end of October.

 Telecommunications work along the Trail not expected to impact riders

 12 August 2009.
 Telstra will be conducting telecommunications works along the route of the Ballarat - Skipton Rail Trail between Haddon and Scarsdale, starting 31 August and expected to finish on 30 September.